Yangel Herrera

-Yangel Clemente Herrera Ravelo (born 7 January 1998) is a Venezuelan professional footballer who plays as a defensive midfielder for Spanish club Girona, on loan from English club Manchester City, and the Venezuela national team.
+Yangel Clemente Herrera Ravelo (born 7 January 1998) is a Venezuelan professional footballer who plays as a midfielder for La Liga club Real Sociedad and the Venezuela national team.

 Club career

 Herrera started his club career at Monagas SC before moving to Atlético Venezuela in 2016.

 Manchester City

 Loan to New York City

 On 31 January 2017 it was confirmed that Herrera had signed for Manchester City.
 Herrera was immediately sent to New York City on a two-year loan.
 He made his debut on 12 March, as a substitute in a 4–0 win over D.C.
 United.

 Loan to Huesca

 Following the conclusion of his two-year stay at New York City, Herrera was loaned to La Liga side Huesca for the last six months of the 2018–19 season.

 Loan to Granada

 On 26 July 2019, Herrera was loaned to Granada for the 2019–20 season.
 On 30 August 2020, his loan was extended for the 2020–21 season.